Prepare your Teams store submission

 - Upload your app package to run the automated tests.

 - Go to the Preliminary checklist and review the test cases that are difficult to automate.

-- Fix issues with your configurations or app in general if the automated tests give you errors or you haven't met all the criteria in the checklist.
+- Fix issues with your configurations or app in general.
+These issues occur if the automated tests give you errors or you haven't met all the criteria in the checklist.

 Compile testing instructions

 Provide instructions and resources to help the reviewers test your app, including:

 - License keys